newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trucking-irp.md

 id: trucking-irp
 callToActionLink: https://www.state.nj.us/mvc/pdf/business/irpqui1.pdf
 callToActionText: File My IRP
----
+summaryDescriptionMd: >-
   You need to register your fleet with the International Registration Plan (IRP) in the state where you formed your business to be able to haul loads across state lines.

   The IRP is a reciprocity agreement between all states in the U.S. and Canada.
 ---

-### Application Requirements
+## Application Requirements

 - Proof of business address, such as bank statements or a certificate of formation
 - USDoT Number